Jelle's Marble Runs: Hubelino Tournament

 The Hubelino Tournament is a tournament series contested on courses constructed with Hubelino marble tracks and using 20mm marbles.
 The tournament consists of multiple events run on Hubelino marble tracks, including funnel endurance, which was eventually added to the Marble League.
 This series was discontinued after the 2018 edition, but resumed in 2025.

 One-off

 Marble League Winter Special

-The Marble League Winter Special was an invitational tournament held in the beginning of 2021, where 16 teams competed in winter-themed events, like the 2018 Marble League which was also winter-themed.
-The competition was won by the Oceanics, with 69 points compared to second place, O’Rangers, with 61 points.
+The Marble League Winter Special was an invitational tournament held in the beginning of 2021, where 16 teams competed in 5 winter-themed events, like the 2018 Marble League which was also winter-themed.
+The competition was won by the Oceanics.

 Marbula E

 Marbula E was a circuit-based marble racing series directly based on the Formula E racing championship.
 Created as a spin-off of Marbula One, this series was sponsored by Envision Virgin Racing.
 It featured marble teams named after real Formula E teams that competed in the 2019–20 Formula E Championship (unlike other series, which feature fictional teams) and racetracks closely based on real-life ePrix.
 The first episode premiered on 18 April 2020, consisting of a race in a recreation of the Paris Street Circuit, and was narrated by British professional Formula E commentator Jack Nicholls.
 JMR commentator Greg Woods later joined Nicholls from the second race in a circuit based on the Seoul ePrix.

 Mercedes-Benz EQ dominated the first half of the season with three consecutive podium finishes.
 In the second half, TAG Heuer Porsche snatched first in the standings with two consecutive race wins, and managed to hold their lead in the standings at the final race in a circuit based on the London ePrix.
 Mercedes-Benz EQ finished second overall, while DS Techeetah finished third overall.